Syllogism: Syllogistic fallacies

 People often make mistakes when reasoning syllogistically.
+A formal fallacy, also called a non-sequitur or syllogistic fallacy, is a pattern of reasoning with a flaw in its logical structure, that is, the relationship between the premises and the conclusion.
 For instance, from the premises some A are B, some B are C, people tend to come to a definitive conclusion that therefore some A are C. However, this does not follow according to the rules of classical logic.
 For instance, while some cats (A) are black things (B), and some black things (B) are televisions (C), it does not follow from the parameters that some cats (A) are televisions (C).
 This is because in the structure of the syllogism invoked (i.e. III-1) the middle term is not distributed in either the major premise or in the minor premise, a pattern called the "fallacy of the undistributed middle".
 Because of this, it can be hard to follow formal logic, and a closer eye is needed in order to ensure that an argument is, in fact, valid.

 Determining the validity of a syllogism involves determining the distribution of each term in each statement, meaning whether all members of that term are accounted for.

-In simple syllogistic patterns, the fallacies of invalid patterns are:
+In categorical syllogisms, formal fallacies include: